 2. “Educated” by Tara Westover

 This book is about a girl raised in the mountains of Idaho who lives her life preparing for the end of the world because of her paranoid father.
-She goes on to receive an education after leaving home and learns the world isn’t exactly what she thought it was…and decides to do something more with her life.
+She then goes on to receive an education after leaving home and learns the world isn’t exactly what she thought it was…and decides to do something more with her life.

 3. “Twelve Clean Pages” by Nika Maples